rune/rune/packages/rune-games-cli/README.md

 npm install -g rune-games-cli
 ```

-Here's download links for the [yarn](https://classic.yarnpkg.com/lang/en/docs/install) and [npm](https://docs.npmjs.com/cli/v8/commands/npm-install) package managers in case you don't already have one of them installed.
+Here's download links for the [yarn](https://classic.yarnpkg.com/lang/en/docs/install) and [npm](https://docs.npmjs.com/cli/v8/commands/npm-install) package managers in case you don't already have one installed.

 ## Use